What is ERP? Enterprise Resource Planning (ERP) explained

 On top of this, what makes ERP systems invaluable to SMEs is their ability to increase efficiency and productivity across these different teams.

-This could be through the integration of various business processes, or through the automation of daily/repeatable tasks, or it could be providing real-time data insights to enable senior leadership teams to make quicker, more informed decisions.
+A good ERP system will facilitate efficiency through the integration of various business processes, the automation of daily/repeatable tasks, and the delivery of real-time data insights that enable senior leadership teams to make quicker, more informed decisions.

 How did ERP evolve?